hydralang/humboldt-doc/source/support.rst

    A given event could occur multiple times in succession.
-For instance, a network anomaly could cause multiple peers to disconnect.
+For instance, a network anomaly could cause multiple peers to disconnect in quick succession.
 If a Humboldt node generated a new link state protocol frame for each of these events, several such frames could be generated in quick succession, all with different sequence numbers.
 To mitigate this effect, Humboldt nodes **MUST** implement the :ref:`debouncing-algorithm` for this case.
 The duration of the shorter duration timer is given by :ref:`ls-batch`, and the longer timer by :ref:`ls-max`.
-(Note: these same values are also used by the logic that triggers routing table computation; see :ref:`link-state-algorithm` for more information.)
+(Note: these same values are also used by the logic that triggers routing table computation;
+   see :ref:`link-state-algorithm` for more information.)

 The link state protocol is responsible for distributing routing information throughout the Humboldt network.
-A node generates and broadcasts a link state protocol frame whenever a link RTT has changed by more than 10 percent; whenever a link is lost or a new link has reached the active state; or periodically, at a time interval specified by the :ref:`ls-regen` configuration value.
+A node generates and broadcasts a link state protocol frame whenever a link :abbr:`RTT (Round Trip Time)` has changed by more than 10 percent; whenever a link is lost or a new link has reached the active state; or periodically, at a time interval specified by the :ref:`ls-regen` configuration value.
 It is **REQUIRED** that Humboldt implementations use :term:`debouncing` logic to batch updates; see the sidebar for more information.

 A link state protocol frame, described by the ``LinkState`` message, contains the :ref:`node-id` and :ref:`generation-id` of the node that